Skip to main contentSkip to navigation

 MCU Panic or LED Error Code

 Seagate drives with firmware corruption often enter an MCU panic visible through diagnostic LED codes.
-The Rosewood family (ST1000LM035, ST2000LM007) commonly shows LED code 000000CC when Module 03 or Module 0C corrupts after power loss.
+The Rosewood family (ST1000LM035, ST2000LM007) commonly shows LED code 000000CC when the microcode firmware overlay fails to load from the System Area after a power loss.

 Detected but No Data Access